yiiwii/MarcoPylo/readme.md

 # Marco Pylo
+This is a minigame created in Python.
+Inspired by the swimming pool game: Marco Polo
-This is a python project created for CMU 15112 as term project. to explore spatial sound where you call and find 'Pylo' in a generated maze
+This game is intended to explore the spatial cues of sound in which you explore through a maze to find the source of the sound.
 ![image](https://github.com/yiiwii/MarcoPylo/blob/main/marco_callout.gif
 )
 ![image](https://github.com/yiiwii/MarcoPylo/blob/main/maze_levelup.gif
 )
-run main.py to play the game

-In order to have recording permission on a mac OS: you need to run vs code as root user try run in the terminal: sudo /Applications/Visual\ Studio\ Code.app/Contents/MacOS/Electron

 # Shortcuts
 press 'Enter' to enter